 The formation of melasma is often associated with pregnancy, oral contraceptives and some anticonvulsants.
 It may appear spontaneously with no identifiable cause or association to known co-existing factors.
 It occurs in women nine times more frequently than in men, and more often in skin types common to Asia, the Middle East and South America.
 It is of no consequence to health, but may be distressing cosmetically.

 The face is the most common site of melasma, usually in the center of the face; less often it occurs around the mouth and jaw.
 The patches are usually bilateral.
 There are three types of melasma: epidermal, dermal, and mixed.
-Epidermal melasma is usually light brown, and enhances under Wood lamp examination.
-Dermal melasma is grayish and does not enhance with Wood lamp examination.
-Mixed lesions are dark brown with variable response to Wood lamp.
-Ephelides is the medical name for freckles, usually 1-2 millimeters, sharply defined, on the face, neck, chest and arms.
+Epidermal melasma is usually light brown, and enhances under a Wood's lamp examination.
+Dermal melasma is grayish and does not enhance with a Wood's lamp examination.
+Mixed lesions are dark brown with variable response to Wood's lamp.
+Ephelides are the medical name for freckles, usually 1-2 millimeters, sharply defined, on the face, neck, chest and arms.
 (2)

 Solar lentigines may resemble moles (nevi), which are raised or flat, and are not limited to sun-exposed parts of the body.
 Seborrheic keratoses, which are nonmalignant, are small, tan, brown or black, with a "pasted on" appearance.
 There's a broad range of normal size, from 1 millimeter to more than 2.5 centimeters.
 Lentigo maligna is a type of skin cancer, a melanoma, which can develop in areas of long-term sun exposure.
 It starts as tan to brown to black, that darkens and enlarges.
 They have irregular borders and are multipigmented within the same lesion.
 Pigmented actinic keratoses are premalignant.
 (2,4)